-Mrs. Wellman-Roebuck is married to Bobby Roebuck of the City of Winston-Salem and local artist, and together are the parents of two sons and one daughter and grandparents of four grandchildren.
+Twana is married to Bobby Roebuck, a retired employee of the City of Winston-Salem and a local artist, and is the proud mother and grandmother of two sons and two granddaughters.
 She is a member of Alpha Kappa Alpha Sorority and Carver Road Church of Christ.
 For more information on Mrs. Wellman-Roebuck, check out Women in Leadership: Twana Roebuck.

 Programs and Operations Director

 Frederick D. Bazemore is the Director of Programs and Operations at Experiment in Self-Reliance (ESR).
 Prior to his promotion to this position in January 2011, Bazemore was the agency’s Self-Sufficiency Program Director.
 Bazemore joined ESR in 2003.
 Bazemore serves as a board member of the North Carolina Community Action Association (NCCAA) as the Western District Chairman and serves as a board member for the Piedmont Triad Regional Council (PTRC).
 A native of Tarboro, NC, Bazemore earned a bachelor’s degree in Political Science and Public Administration from Winston-Salem State University.